Pectin

 Absorption & Bioavailability

-Poor as an intact fiber — pectin is not absorbed directly but is fermented by gut bacteria in the colon.
-Its benefits depend on the health and composition of your gut microbiome.
+Poor as an intact molecule — pectin is not absorbed directly.
+It is fermented by gut bacteria in the colon, producing short-chain fatty acids.
+Its effects are largely indirect, mediated through the microbiome.

 Red Flags to Watch For

-• No consistent human clinical dose established in the provided studies; supplement labels may use arbitrary amounts
+- No consistent human clinical dose established from the provided studies

 Products Containing Pectin